 As a family, we began to imagine how we would bring a cast iron waffle iron to others.
 We looked at the features and art on our antique waffle irons and knew we wanted to do this right!
 It was at this point, that Appalachian Cast Iron started to become a reality.
 We discussed at length, many, many times and explored numerous ideas about what artwork should be featured both inside and outside of our waffle iron.
 The Great American Waffle Iron is in many ways functional artwork that makes a great waffle.
 With this piece we pay tribute to the thousands of American foundry workers that helped build our nation.

-Tooling is complete and production is scheduled for December 2021 / early January 2022.
-At an introductory price of $95, the #10 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
+In stock at an introductory price of $95, the #10 Jeweled Skillet is designed for the cook that wants a superior “as cast” finish that seasons quickly, is more naturally non-stick, and captures the eye when presenting at the table.
 With an exceptionally smooth as cast surface, reminiscent of vintage pieces, our skillet does not need milling to give you an exceptionally smooth cooking surface.
 5 Lbs.
 10" across the top, 7.75" cook surface.
 A shade under 17" from handle end to handle end.
 Carat weight of 8646 with an estimated 2520 facets.

 Our leather handle cover is produced in house and is a great helper when using your waffle iron or pulling your Jeweled Skillet from the oven.
 We produce these in house and are sure you will love them.
 (Yes, you can use them on other brands of cookware, too.
 We won't tell.)
 The design is a fold over seam design and is very ergonomic.
 There is stitching down one side and the bottom.
 The other side remains open so that the piece is semi-open and easier to use.
 We use the thickest leather we could source and still execute the fold.
 Product testers have been amazed at its resistance to heat.
 The 4.5 inch version works great with the waffle maker.
 It is useful with the skillet as well.
 The 5.5 inch handle cover is recommended if you have only purchased the skillet, it provides a fuller grip.